isomerpages/mpa-seathedifference/_for-students/Internships @ MPA/MPA Global Internship Award.md

 *   Travel insurance and other travel-related expenses

-For more information on the latest application timeline and process, please visit [here](https://www.mpa.gov.sg/events-careers/education-and-scholarships/maritime-attachments/mpa-global-internship-award).
+Read more information on the [latest application timeline and process](https://www.mpa.gov.sg/events-careers/education-and-scholarships/maritime-attachments/mpa-global-internship-award).